 (4) V4 * Underworld (sds).
 The left arete of the right boulder (not using the left boulder) provides a fun start and a challenging finish.

 (5) V7 ** Raging Bull – Gaining the good side pulls on the lip of the boulder is somewhat tricky, using them to top out is equally as hard!
-It is also possible to finish out left using a good pocket, at about V5/6.
+It is also possible to finish out left using a

 (5a) V9 ** – The fiendishly hard sit start into the starting holds of Raging Bull, before breaking out left to the pocket finish variant on that.
 The real challenge (Raging Bull finish) still awaits an ascent.